-For what I found, the article to which Watson is referring to is titled ‘The Magyar Struggle’, and was published in number 194 of the ‘Neue Rheinische Zeitung’ journal on the 13 of January 1849 (which can be found in full at: http://www.marxists.org/archive/marx/works/1849/01/13.htm).
+For what I found, the article to which Watson is referring to is titled ‘The Magyar Struggle’, and was published in number 194 of the ‘Neue Rheinische Zeitung’ journal on the 13 of January 1849 (which can be found in full at: http://marxists.anu.edu.au/archive/marx/works/1849/01/13.htm).
 By reading this article you can clearly see that the main problem with Watson's theory is that Marx did not write that article!...
-Engels did.
-That's a huge mistake for an unbiased literary historian (though he latter seems to admits the possibility that Engels, and not Marx, wrote it).
+Engels did!!!
+That's a huge mistake for an unbiased literary historian -though he latter seems to reluctantly admit the possibility that it was Engels, and not Marx, wrote it-.

 Then we have Watson’s claim that Marx (Engels in any case) called for the extermination of whole races in Europe.
-Of course, if we pick and choose phrases from the article and take them out of context, then it does look like Engels (not Marx) wanted to get rid of other ethnic minorities (and not races).
-But if we read the whole article, it seems clear that Engels was talking about them in the context of the European Revolution of 1848 (a year previous to the publication of the article), on the role that some ethnic minorities played in previous conflicts (as fanatical standard-bearers of counter-revolution and supporters of European monarchies), and on them being taken into account in any future revolution as dangerous reactionaries and counter revolutionaries; and not because they were from an ethnic minority or from a different race, as Watson tries to make us believe.
+Of course, if we pick and choose phrases from the article and take them out of context, then it does look like Engels (not Marx) wanted to get rid of certain ethnic minorities (and not races).
+But if we read the whole article it seems clear that Engels was talking about those ethnic minorities in the context of the European Revolution of 1848 (a year previous to the publication of the article), on the role that these played in previous conflicts (as fanatical standard-bearers of counter-revolution and supporters of European monarchies), and on them being taken into account in any future revolution as dangerous reactionaries and counter revolutionaries; and not because they were from an ethnic minority or from a different race, as Watson tries to make us believe.

 Then we also have the issue of the "Völkerabfälle", which by the way, doesn't even mean “racial trash”; it literally translates as “residual fragments of people”, and this is how it's translated in the English version of the “The Magyar Struggle”.
-This term was not used by Marx (as he didn’t write the article in the first place), and it was neither from Engels.
+This term was not used by Marx (as he didn’t even write the article in the first place), and it was neither from Engels.
 It was from Hegel! as Engels explains in the article.